 How will consent be demonstrated?

 Consent will be demonstrated by pressing begin on the introduction page of the survey.
-Participants will be free to exit out of the survey at any point and their responses will not be recorded.
+Participants will be free to exit out of the survey at any point.

 What will participants be expected to do?

 They will be expected to answer a series of questions related to their usage of digital pass applications as well as give their opinion on aspects of such applications and more specifically in regards to the application I am developing.